eldun/eldun.github.io/_posts/2021-03-16-automating-microsoft-edge-searches.md

 <script src="/js/post-scripts/automating-edge-searches/search.js" type="text/javascript"></script>

 <a id="continue-reading-point"></a>
-Microsoft has a suprisingly worthwhile rewards program - in addition to their daily tasks (which range in value from 5 to 50 points), there are a possible 250 points(~$1.25) to be earned from Bing searches within the Edge browser.
-This is my quick and dirty attempt at snagging those points without manually searching 50 queries in Edge every day (hypothetically, of course).
+Microsoft has a suprisingly worthwhile rewards program - in addition to their three daily tasks (which range in value from 5 to 50 points each), there are a possible 250 points(~$1.25) to be earned from Bing searches within the Edge browser.
+This is my quick and dirty solution for snagging those points without manually searching 50 queries in Edge every day.
 <!--end-excerpt-->

 ---